tdulcet/AutoPrimeNet/README.md

                         exit.
   --v6                  Use the experimental PrimeNet v6 API.
 Currently only
                         works with the --ping option.
+  --debug-info          Output debugging information to include in bug reports
+                        and exit.
   --no-version-check    Disable the automatic AutoPrimeNet and GIMPS program
                         version check
   --version-check